l0ve2cr3ate/css-for-js/README.md

 **Goal:**

 Spacing between items stretches and squashes depending on window width, and when the window gets too small, the content overflows with a scrollbar spanning the header.
+- Exercise 6: Theming with CSS Variables
+In this exercise, your goal is to update the project to use CSS variables for colors, and optionally font-weights.

+**BONUS**: The modal backdrop should use a CSS variable that is created using fragments from the main colors.

 ## Notes Module 5 - Responsive and Behavioral CSS
 **Working with Mobile Devices** <br>